 Land Gains Tax is a tax on the gain from the sale or exchange of Vermont land held by the seller(s) for less than six (6) years.
 The value of the land may include the proceeds from the sale of timber or timber rights.

 How to File

 Unless the seller cites an exemption from Land Gains Tax on the Property Transfer Tax return filed for the transfer, they must file a Land Gains Tax Return LGT-178.
-Even if they determine no tax is due by completing their LGT-178 return, or by obtaining a Commissioner's Certificate for no tax due.
-Buyers must also complete an LGT-177 even if no withholding and/or no tax is due.
+Even if the seller determines no tax is due by completing their LGT-178 return, or by obtaining a Commissioner's Certificate for no tax due, buyers must also complete an LGT-177 even if no withholding or no tax is due, or both.